Factor Investing & Analysis Guide

 Using Factors for Stress Testing

 Additionally, understanding current factor exposures and historical factor returns opens up the opportunity to forecast portfolio metrics like return, volatility, tracking error, and more.
-Customizing these forecasts by changing exposure or return windows, or even starting from a place of capital market assumptions, can provide investors with important context for future possibilities.
+Customizing these forecasts by changing exposure or return windows, or even starting from a place of capital market assumptions, can provide institutional investors with important context for future possibilities.

 Returns vs. Holdings Analysis